-Shahram Khosravi is Associate Professor at the Department of Social Anthropology, University of Stockholm.
-His research interest include anthropology of Iran and the Middle East, and he has for many years studied, and written about, migration, diaspora, borders, illegality and deportation.
-One of Khosravi's most recent book Precarious Lives (2017) takes up issues of contemporary Iranian everyday life, hope, and how current socio-political processes leave people in a place of spaial and social immobility.
+Shahram Khosravi is Professor at the Department of Social Anthropology, University of Stockholm.
+His research interest include anthropology of Iran and the Middle East, and he has for many years studied and written about migration, diaspora, borders, illegality and deportation.
+One of Khosravi's most recent books, Precarious Lives (2017), addresses issues of contemporary Iranian everyday life, hope, and how current socio-political processes leave people in a place of spatial and social immobility.

 Odin Lysaker is Professor of Ethics at the Department of Religion, Philosophy, and History, University of Agder.
 Although Lysaker works broadly in the areas of ethics, political philosophy, and social philosophy, his current main fields of research cover migration and human rights, health and development, democracy and free speech, as well as climate issues.
 As from 2013, Lysaker has been part of the NECORE project (Negotiating Values – Collective Identities and Resilience in Post-Terror Norway) at PRIO (Peace Research Institute Oslo).